FAQ / Troubleshooting

 Your message here…

-… then you're probably using Bootstrap 5 and Bootbox 5 or older.
-The markup structure and CSS rules for Bootstrap 5 are not compatible with the markup used in Bootstrap 4 modals, which is what Bootbox 4 and 5 generate.
-At the moment, there are no plans to update Bootbox 5, so please upgrade to Bootbox 6 if you are able.
+… then you're probably using Bootstrap 4 or newer and Bootbox 4.
+The markup structure and CSS rules for Bootstrap 4+ are not compatible with the markup used in Bootstrap 3 modals, which is what Bootbox 4 generates.
+At the moment, there are no plans to update Bootbox 4, so please upgrade to Bootbox 5 or newer if you are able.

 Q6: Help!
 My package manager is telling me that Bootbox is insecure!